 - 1.6 million people currently suffering from a work-related illness

 In basic terms, a “work accident claim”, or an “employers liability claim”, can be used to describe an incident where an injury in the workplace has occurred as a result of any type negligence on your employer’s part.
-This can include any type of action or non-action by your employer that has affected the overall safety of your workplace environment.
-Legislation has been put in place to not only protect employees from injury in the workplace but to ensure that the employee can obtain compensation should an injury as a result of employer negligence occurs.
+This can include any action or non-action by your employer that has affected your workplace environment’s overall safety.
+Legislation has been put in place to protect employees from injury in the workplace and ensure that the employee can obtain compensation should an injury as a result of employer negligence occurs.

 Have you suffered a workplace injury as a result of your employer’s negligence?
 Reach out to one of our experts today for your free no-obligation consultation.

 Although employers are not legally required to pay full salary as a result of a workplace injury (regardless of whether the injury was caused as a result of employer negligence), they are in most cases, obligated to pay Statutory Sick Pay, which can be paid for up to 28 weeks after the time of the injury.
 The SST entitlement amount at the time that this article was written works out to £95.85 weekly.
 Employees will need to be off work for a minimum of four consecutive days before SSP can be paid.
 If your conditions fall under the qualifications of a disability, you may be entitled to full pay from your employer.
 For further details on your SSP rights, visit the government website.